Final exam results

 Duolingo English Test

-For students impacted by language testing centre closures due to COVID-19, RCSI has approved the use of the Duolingo English Test (DET) as a temporary measure for our 2021 student intake.
+For students who need to meet the minimum RCSI English language requirements to meet the full conditions of their offer and are impacted by language testing centre closures due to COVID-19, RCSI has approved the use of the Duolingo English Test (DET) as a temporary measure for our 2021 student intake.
 The minimum requirement is a DET score of 110.
 An English language competency interview may be required in conjunction with this.